Get free weekly resources from us!

 • Bible

-• various articles of men’s clothing and props (just gather whatever you have around the house that could work)
+• various articles of men’s clothing and props (gather men’s shirts, pants, neck ties, or jackets that you or people you know may have around the house)

 • slips of paper